 Recording keeping is to a homeschool mom as air is to lungs – required to survive and thrive.
+A homeschool planner is a must!
 For years I have managed assignments by creating a spreadsheet and printing it before the school year begins.
 I still do that, but there are so many things that don’t fit into a chart like that.

 When I recently changed my bullet journal over to a discbound system – where I can add and take out pages as needed – I put a section in it for our homeschool.
 Terryn from over at Just a Simple Home asked me to review her Simplified Homeschool Planner, and I was excited to try it out in my new planner.

 The planner has a variety of pages and comes in PDF format so you can print as man of each page as you need.
 I personally didn’t need every page included which is also a nice feature of this being a download – no wasted paper or wasted space in your planner from pages you’ll never use!
 Here are the spreads using the pages that will work well for my planner.

 I’ve never had a mission statement or written goals so I’m still working on what to write.

 This Year at a Glance page is great to make little monthly notes and things to look forward to.